Sedce/music_storage/README.md

 # Spotyfi Music Library

+How to run (for now):
+  1. Open Terminal <br>
+  2. Type: node server.js

 Description:
   A requirement for CMSC 166.
 A music library that lets you add a singer/artist.
   <br>An artist can add an album and inside those album are songs of singer/artist.